 What Garnet observed

-Method: reconstructed Trivy action lineage in lab conditions — the same /proc/*/mem scrape, encoding, and egress pattern TeamPCP used across tags.
+Method: Instrumented replay of the compromised Trivy action (TeamPCP Attack Replay (Garnet Instrumented)) in jadoonf/trivy-threat-research — the same /proc/*/mem scrape, encoding, and egress tradecraft TeamPCP used across tags.

 Real-world impact